 Step 3: Find gravity

 This is the most important step.
 See how the model pose is not straight and one of her arms is bent?
 This will cause the fringe to fall differently.
-To make it look believable you want to draw a perfectly vertical lines starting from the guidelines in the previous step.
+To make it look believable you want to draw a perfectly vertical line, starting from the guidelines in the previous step.
 This is your gravity cheat sheet.
 Draw 1-2 lines with about the same length for each fringe row.

 Step 4: Set the length